MicrosoftDocs/customer-insights/topics/preview/advanced-SDK-implementation.md

 The SDK can be used to send custom events.
 Customer must specify a name for the event and properties to be sent with the event.

 The following example shows a code snipped tracking a custom event.
-The "NAME" here would be the value in the `name` key in the snippet configuration.
+The "NAME" is the value in the `name` key in the snippet configuration.
 This is the variable name in the window object where the SDK is loaded.

 ```
 window["NAME"].trackEvent({